massclown/HalfSwordTrainerMod/README.md

 * Otherwise, selected speed will be applied after Slow Motion is enabled

 It may crash the game if you change the game speed too often or in the middle of a fight.

+### Jumping

+Use `Space` to jump.
+There is a cooldown of 1 second to prevent flying into the sky and crashing down.
+Sometimes you may be able to jump higher, use at your own risk.

+Jump does not work when the player is down on the ground.

 ### Other good things